KrishnaDevRoyal/Web-Project/cakeshop/ReadMeFirst.txt

 Technologies Used: HTML, CSS, JavaScript, Bootstrap, AJAX, JQuery for frontend, PHP as a backend and MySQL for the database.

-Libraries Used: PHPMailer

-API's Used: Google reCAPTCHA v2

 Features:
 -->Elegant and attractive UI
 -->High User-Friendly Interface